LayerXcom/safety-oracle/README.md

 For simplicity, we assumed that `V <= M <= J <= MV`.

+`CAN_ESTIMATE`: The candidate estimate.

+`ADV_ESTIMATE`: The estimate that the adversary wants to finalize.

 ## Summaries

 ### Clique Oracle

 #### Algorithm

-1. Let V be a set of validtor that estimate `CANDIDATE_ESTIMATE` and G be an undirected graph with vertex set V.
+1. Let V be a set of validtor that estimate `CAN_ESTIMATE` and G be an undirected graph with vertex set V.

 2. Every pair (v1, v2) that satisfied the following conditions is connected by a edge. `O(V^2logV + VM) = O(V(VlogV + M))`
     - v1 ≠ v2
     - The justification of the v1 latest_message includes v2. `O(log V)`.
     - The justification of the v2 latest_message includes v1.
-    - A v2 message in the v1 latest_message doesn't conflict with `CANDIDATE_ESTIMATE`
+    - A v2 message in the v1 latest_message doesn't conflict with `CAN_ESTIMATE`
-    - A v1 message in the v2 latest_message doesn't conflict with `CANDIDATE_ESTIMATE`
+    - A v1 message in the v2 latest_message doesn't conflict with `CAN_ESTIMATE`
-    - There is no message that conflicts with `CANDIDATE_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view. `O(M)` for v1.
+    - There is no message that conflicts with `CAN_ESTIMATE` among v2 messages that have not been seen yet by v1 but are in the view. `O(M)` for v1.
-    - There is no message that conflicts with `CANDIDATE_ESTIMATE` among v1 messages that have not been seen yet by v2 but are in the view.
+    - There is no message that conflicts with `CAN_ESTIMATE` among v1 messages that have not been seen yet by v2 but are in the view.

 3. Find the maximum weighted clique C of G (exponential time).